 Sun, sand and serious winter birding – the United Arab Emirates has it all!
 A mid winter trip to this safe, accessible Middle Eastern country offers a mouth-watering selection of birds that includes such iconic species as Crab-plover and Pallas’s Gull, alongside other species whose ranges make them very difficult to connect with elsewhere, such as Plain Leaf Warbler and Variable Wheatear.
-Situated at the southeastern corner of the Arabian Gulf, the United Arab Emirates is located at a key migration crossroads and the country’s varied landscape of mountains, deserts, and coastal mudflats supports over 400 species of bird, of which 330 are migrants from Central Asia and Siberia.
+Situated at the southeastern corner of the Arabian Gulf, the United Arab Emirates is located at a key migration crossroads and the country’s varied landscape of mountains, deserts, and coastal mudflats supports over 400 species of bird, of which 330 are migrants from central

-Day 2: Al Ain features an isolated ‘whale-back’ mountain called Jebel Hafeet and we’ll spend the day birding in the shadow of this impressive geological feature.
-The hotel grounds themselves have played host to such wintering rarities as Eversmann’s Redstart, Brown Shrike and Black-throated Thrush, so it’s a great place to wake up!
+Day 6: Al Ain features an isolated ‘whale-back’ mountain called Jebel Hafeet and we’ll spend the morning birding on and at the foot of this impressive geological feature.
+The hotel grounds themselves have played host to such wintering rarities as Eversmann’s Redstart and Black-throated Thrush, so it’s a great place to wake up!
 Wheatears will be high on the agenda, with dapper Hume’s commonly encountered, at least one pair of Hooded in the vicinity and Red-tailed to look for too.
-Barbary Falcon nest in a wadi at the foot of the mountain, where Sand Partridge, Desert Lark and Striolated Bunting can also be found.
+Egyptian Vultures patrol the cliffs of a wadi at the foot of the mountain, where Plain Leaf Warbler, Sand Partridge and Striolated Bunting can also be found.

 In the afternoon, we’ll drive west towards Abu Dhabi, pausing to search some fodder fields that hosted 4 Sociable Lapwing in 2018.
 Night in Abu Dhabi.